Stock Acquired with an Incentive Stock Option in header of articles

 Your net proceeds (in most cases)

-Read the 1099-B carefully to see if the expenses related to the sale were excluded from the reported proceeds.
-If expenses weren't included, include them in the cost (or basis) of the stock you sold.
+Read the 1099-B to see if the expenses related to the sale were excluded from the reported proceeds.
+If expenses weren't included, add them in to the cost (or basis) of the stock you sold.

 To learn more, see the Sale Expenses tax tip.